The best hotels in Oaxaca

 For mezcal, Calle Murguía between Calle 5 de Mayo and Calle Tinoco y Palacios has half a dozen excellent mezcalerías within 2 blocks.
 In Nochiztle and Cinco Gentiles are worth a stop.
 Don't do mezcal shots.
 Sip it slowly, ask the bartender what they're pouring, and budget around $4-8 per glass for good artisanal stuff.

-Oaxaca's best neighborhoods
+Oaxaca's best hotel regions

 Start in Oaxaca City if this is your first trip.
 The Centro Histórico and Jalatlaco put you within walking distance of the Zócalo, the Mercado Benito Juárez, and the best mezcal bars on Calle Murguía.
 The coast is a different trip entirely, and you'll need to choose it deliberately.